 Manchester is home to one of the largest rental markets in the UK, with 31% of the city’s population privately renting, alongside some of the lowest vacancy rates.
 Average rent in Manchester currently sits at around £1,504 per calendar month, and with a thriving student scene, a room in a property can go for £542 per month.

 The average value of property in Manchester through 2024 is set to grow by 17.1% and our new Manchester Waters property is set to offer landlords rental yields predicted to reach 6%.

 When it comes to the best buy-to-let areas in the UK, the key for investors is to monitor changing tenant demands and ensure their chosen property will deliver decent rental yields that can cover the monthly costs of the property.

 Right now, areas in the North of England are offering some of the highest yields in the country as well as rising property values that can result in significant capital gains when.

-To find out more about the best buy-to-let areas in the UK, talk to our experts.
+To find out more about the buy-to-let property investment in the UK, talk to our experts.